Lo Lanu Ha-Shem (Psalm 115) for Women's Chorus (SSAA), Flute, Harp, Two Horns, Double-Bass and Tambourine

 Just as J.S.
 Bach fused a Lutheran chorale melody into a secular-styled concerto form in many of his Chorale cantatas, Lo Lanu Ha-Shem inserts a chorale-styled melody into a Middle-Eastern popular-styled song form.
 As in Bach's Chorale cantatas, the chorale-styled melody is used in different ways in Lo Lanu Ha-Shem.
 Most of the text of Lo Lanu Ha-Shem is in a modern English translation, but to capture a little of the spirit of the original Psalm, the first line is sung in Hebrew and is used as a refrain.

-The instrumentation of Lo Lanu Ha-Shem was inspired by the Brahms' Four Songs for Women's Chorus, Two Horns and Harp, Op.17, and would be a great addition to a program that includes the Brahms work.
-It was an inspiring experience writing Lo Lanu Ha-Shem and I hope that you like it.
+The instrumentation of Lo Lanu Ha-Shem was inspired by the Brahms' Four Songs for Women's Chorus, Two Horns and Harp, Op.17.
+Because of the similarity in instrumentation to the Brahms' Four Songs, Lo Lanu Ha-Shem would be a great addition to a program that includes the Brahms work.
+Lo Lanu Ha-Shem has more in common with Brahms that the instrumentation, though.
+While Brahms' influence may be heard throughout Lo Lanu Ha-Shem in an understated way, in the middle of the work there is a slow section where Aaron lets his "Inner Brahms" fully express itself.

-Lo Lanu Ha-Shem received a Silver Medal at the March 2019 Global Music Awards.
+Lo Lanu Ha-Shem received a Silver Medal at the March 2019 Global Music Awards and is currently a Semi-Finalist in the 2019-2020 American Prize in the Choral Music category.

 Below is the video of the World Premiere performance of Lo Lanu Ha-Shem by The New Mexico Bach Society Chorale and Players and Santa Fe Women's Ensemble, Franz Vote, Conductor (pictured below.)